Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 Carpenter's Tools include a saw, a hammer, nails, a hatchet, a square, a ruler, an adze, a plane, and a chisel.

 **History**
-This tool proficiency aids you in identifying the use and the origin of wooden buildings and other large wooden objects.
+This tool Proficiency aids you in identifying the use and the origin of wooden buildings and other large wooden objects.

 **Investigation**
 You gain additional insight when inspecting areas within wooden structures, because you know tricks of construction that can conceal areas from discovery.